gsmendoza/gitara/README.markdown

     gem install gitara

-You need [lilypond](http://lilypond.org) 2.12 or higher in order to generate pdfs and midis.
+You need [lilypond](http://lilypond.org) in order to generate pdfs and midis.

-Gitara is tested on Ruby 1.9.3 only.
+Gitara is tested on Ruby 1.9.3 and Lilypond 2.14.
 Patches are welcome.

 To run,